 Note: entering into water is forbidden at Banias Nature Reserve.
 If you want a place where kids can play in the water, then check out the nearby Tel Dan Nature Reserve.

-Why it has two names?
+Why it has several names?
 Banias spring emerges at the foot of Mount Hermon.
 It flows through a canyon for 3.5 km, which leads to the most impressive waterfall in Israel.
 Nine kilometers from its source, the Hermon stream meets the Dan River, and together they form the Jordan river.

 The paragraph above explains the Hermon Stream name.
 Where does the name Banias come from?
 This photo may give you a hint:

 Water gives life and people settle next to water resources.
 Near the spring, archaeologists found remains of the temple to Pan, which gave the site its name: Paneas or Pameas (pronounced Banias in Arabic).
-Here is what Israeli Nature and Parks Authority say about it:

 Remains of a temple built by Herod the Great stand in front of the cave.
 After Herod’s death, his son Philip inherited this area, and in 2 BCE Philip founded his capital near the Banias Spring, calling it Caesarea Philippi.